hulian/gradle-mybatis-plugin/README.en.md

 #### Description
- This plugin use local machine shell to execute docker command to complete common tasks like build docker image, publish to local or remore registry, deploy to local or remote registry
+ This plugin use local machine shell to execute docker command to complete common tasks like build docker image, push to local or remore registry, deploy to local or remote host

 #### Installation